njt1nn3s/njt1nn3s/README.md

 » Howdy! «

-- always C+H!!!
+• always C+H!!!

-- I'm usually an OC but I also cosplay a lot
+• I'm usually an OC but I also cosplay a lot

-- I go by any pronouns depending on my pony ^-^
+• I go by any pronouns depending on my pony ^-^

-- dni: pedos, transphobes, homphobes, antisemitics, etc.
+• dni: IGNORANT BIGOTS

-- int: literally just the opposite of up here lol 🔝
+• int: anyone else

 <!---